nitrite/nitrite-doc/java-sdk/repository/intro.md

 ObjectRepository<Employee> repository = db.getRepository(Employee.class);
 ```

-### Creating a repository with class type and key
+### Creating a Repository with Class Type and Key

-You can create a keyed repository by passing a class type and a key to `getRepository()` method.
+You can create a keyed `ObjectRepository` by passing a class type and a key to `getRepository()` method.

 ```java
 Nitrite db = Nitrite.builder()